lmoore154/sqlite_day1/README.md

 Adventure Mode

 - What item was ordered most often?
 Grossed the most money?
+  - Tie between Ergonomic Concrete Gloves, Practical Rubber Computer, and Incredible Granite Car
+    - SELECT item_id,COUNT(*) as item_count FROM orders GROUP BY item_id ORDER BY item_count DESC;
+    - SELECT title FROM items WHERE id IN (10, 46, 65);
+  - Incredible Granite Car grossed the most with 525240
+    - SELECT (SUM(quantity) * price) AS sum, item_id FROM items INNER JOIN orders ON items.id = orders.item_id GROUP BY item_id ORDER BY sum DESC;
 - What user spent the most?
+  - Phoebe Kshlerin spent 676291
+    - select (sum(quantity) * price) as sum, user_id from orders INNER JOIN items ON orders.item_id = items.id GROUP BY user_id ORDER BY sum DESC;
+    - SELECT first_name, last_name FROM users WHERE id = 11;
 - What were the top 3 highest grossing categories?